polkadot-js/docs/docs/polkadot/storage.md

 ### safeXcmVersion(): `Option<u32>`
 - **interface**: `api.query.xcmPallet.safeXcmVersion`
 - **summary**:    Default version to encode XCM when latest version of destination is unknown.
 If `None`,  then the destinations whose XCM version is unknown are considered unreachable.

+### shouldRecordXcm(): `bool`
+- **interface**: `api.query.xcmPallet.shouldRecordXcm`
+- **summary**:    Whether or not incoming XCMs (both executed locally and received) should be recorded.
+Only one XCM program will be recorded at a time.
+This is meant to be used in runtime APIs, and it's advised it stays false  for all other use cases, so as to not degrade regular performance.

+   Only relevant if this pallet is being used as the [`xcm_executor::traits::RecordXcm`]  implementation in the XCM executor configuration.

 ### supportedVersion(`u32, XcmVersionedLocation`): `Option<u32>`
 - **interface**: `api.query.xcmPallet.supportedVersion`